sqlxpert/lights-off-aws/README.md

   prompt backup creation) delete backups as well.

-* Prevent ordinary AWS users from modifying components of Lights Off, most of which are easily identified by `LightsOff` in ARNs and/or in the automatic `aws:cloudformation:stack-name` tag.
-Limiting most people's permissions so that the deployment role is _necessary_ for modifying Lighs Off is one way.
-  You could also copy the role's in-line IAM policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and add the new, inverted policy to people's day-to-day roles.
+* Prevent ordinary AWS users from modifying components of Lights Off, most of which are identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
+Limiting people's permissions so that the deployment role is _necessary_ for modifying Lights Off is ideal.
+Short of that, you could copy the deployment role's in-line IAM policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and add the new, inverted policy to people's day-to-day roles.

-* Add similar policies to prevent people from directly invoking the Lights Off AWS Lambda functions and from passing the roles defined for the Lights Off fuctions to arbitrary AWS Lambda functions.
+* Add similar policies to prevent people from directly invoking the Lights Off AWS Lambda functions and from passing the roles defined for those functions to other, arbitrary functions.

 * Log infrastructure changes using AWS CloudTrail, and set up alerts.

 * Separate production workloads.
-You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's privileges, removing the authority to reboot or stop production resources (you can set the `LocalPolicy` parameter to attach your own, locally-written policy to the function's role).
+You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's role, removing the authority to reboot and stop production resources (set the `AttachLocalPolicy` parameter of your Lights Off CloudFormation stack).

 * Note these AWS limitations:

-  * Permission to create an image includes permission to reboot an EC2 instance.
+  * Permission to create an image includes permission to reboot the EC2 instance at the same time.
 (Explicitly denying the reboot privilege does not help.)
-A harmless privilege is married with a potentially disruptive one.

   * Permission to add a specific RDS tag includes permission to add _any other_ tags at the same time.

-  * It's not possible to set an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions but not to add restrictions (such as preventing invocation outside Lights Off).

 ## Advanced Installation